Skip to main content

 Project 2—History of Laughter

-I am looking for a Leopold Fellow interested in general humanities, particularly in the intersection of literature, history, and philosophy.
-My Leopold Fellow will identify, read, and annotate general theoretical books on wit, humor, satire, grotesque, and laughter; will create bibliographies of the most recent English-language critical studies of the authors discussed in the book; and will read my manuscript as my interlocutor who critically evaluates my theory and the way I prove it in my study.
-All readings will be in English, most of the readings available through the library, ILL, and online journals and book publications, regular interaction with the mentor in person and/or on zoom.
+I am looking for a Leopold Fellow interested in general humanities, particularly in the intersection of literature, history, and philosophy in the early modern period.
+My Leopold Fellow will identify, read, and annotate general theoretical books on wit, humor, satire, grotesque, and laughter centered in and around Francois Rabelais; will create bibliographies of the most recent English-language critical studies of the authors discussed in the book; and will read my manuscript as my interlocutor who critically evaluates my theory and the way I prove it in my study.
+All readings will be in English, yet I would very much need a person able to read secondary sources in French too.
+Most of the readings available through the library, ILL, and online journals and book publications, regular interaction with the mentor in person and/or on zoom.
 Summer, Fall, Winter, Spring.